UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/azure.md

 If the image you selected for your virtual machine does not include the appropriate NVIDIA GPU drivers then you will need to [install or update the drivers manually](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup).

-#### Installing Docker and NVIDIA Docker
+#### Installing Docker and the NVIDIA Container Toolkit

-Once you have ensured your virtual machine is running the appropriate NVIDIA GPU drivers then you will need to install Docker CE and the NVIDIA Docker runtime by following the instructions provided by the [Linux environment configuration page](./local-linux).
+Once you have ensured your virtual machine is running the appropriate NVIDIA GPU drivers then you will need to install Docker CE and the NVIDIA Container Toolkit by following the instructions provided by the [Linux environment configuration page](./local-linux).

 #### Optional: configuring PulseAudio support